hc017/CyberResponse/README.md

 - **npm** (v6.x or higher) or **Yarn**
 - **Git**

-To get started with the CyberSoochna Incident Response Portal, follow these steps:
+To get started with the CyberResponse Incident Response Portal, follow these steps:

 1. Make a directory where you want to clone this repository to your local machine using Git.